pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :type p2: :ref:`Point`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black and line width 1.
 To change, or attach other information (like author, creation date, line properties, colors, line ends, etc.) use methods of :ref:`Annot`.
-The **annotation rectangle** is automatically created.
+The **rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 (= 3 * line width) to make room for any line end symbols.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addRectAnnot(rect)